Amphetamine Addiction: Uses, Side Effects, and Treatment

 Behavioral therapies are generally used across all levels of addiction treatment.
 Levels of treatment can be broadly categorized as:18

-• Partial hospitalization.
+- Partial hospitalization.
 A partial hospitalization program (PHP) requires participants to attend the facility daily for a few hours per day.
-PHP is generally a fit for someone who needs intensive treatment but does not require around-the-clock care.
+PHP is generally a fit for someone who needs intensive treatment but does not require round-the-clock care.
 It can also be used as a step-down treatment after a person completes inpatient rehab.

 You don’t have to live with addiction, and it’s never too late to get help.
 If you or someone you love are struggling with Adderall addiction or addiction to other amphetamines or stimulants, American Addiction Centers (AAC) is here to help.
-We also offer rehab for young adults.
+AAC offers rehab for young adults.